gipsh/stori-challenge/README.md

 The supported variables are:

-`RUN_LOCAL`  if true the code will run locally, using SMTP and local file system. if not set it will run as a lambda using SES and fetching the file from s3
+`RUN_LOCAL`  if true the code will run locally, using SMTP and local file system.
+If not set it will run as a lambda using SES and fetching the file from s3

 `PROCESS_FILE` defines the name of the csv file to process.